 As for the rest, live it up and experiment.
 If you want a simple Pizza Margherita, all you need is sauce, basil leaves and some mozzarella, with perhaps a drizzle of extra virgin olive oil and sprinkle of oregano (we grow our own in summer).
 We love olives (buy pitted and just squish them in your fingers and drop them on), smoked or Virginia ham, prosciutto, speck (Italian smoke-cured prosciutto), leftover bacon from Sunday breakfast, paper thin (cut on my mandoline) slices of dry sausage or zucchini, caramelized onions, fresh heirloom tomatoes, smoked turkey, home made meatballs... whatever suits your taste.

 After Thanksgiving we use leftovers for a Thanksgiving Day Pizza--turkey, stuffing, cheesy mashed potatoes, fresh cranberries and for the sauce, turkey gravy.
 Recently, I even made a Chicken Marsala pizza.
 Lisa likes a white pizza--easy to do (without red sauce), smeared with ricotta cheese (she makes it fresh) and drizzled with olive oil finished with grated Romano and oregano.

-After you've topped it off, slide it into your oven onto the stone.
-A quick thrust forward onto the stone and then pull back slowly on your peel--this should land the pizza perfectly.
-Just be careful not to allow the edge of the pizza to droop over the edge of your stone.
+After you've topped it off, slide it into your oven onto your preheated stone/steel.
+Place the leading edge of the peel about 1" from the rear edge of your steel, then give a gentle slide at first to touch the rear edge of pizza onto the surface.
+Next, give a quick thrust backwards, pulling your peel out from under your pizza.
+This should land the pizza perfectly, but practice carefully at first.
+Just be careful not to allow the edge of the pizza to droop over the edge of your stone!